-Members of the working media wishing to attend and cover any part of the 2022 Rx Drug Abuse & Heroin Summit must be registered attendees of the meeting.
+Members of the working media wishing to attend and cover any part of the 2023 Rx and Illicit Drug Summit must be registered attendees of the meeting.
 There is no charge for credentialed media to attend, but note that you or your organization are responsible for hotel reservations and travel arrangements (these are not included with registration) and should be arranged in advance.

 How to Apply for a Press Badge

 To apply for a press badge, journalists should be prepared to provide the following: